secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk.md

 ## Income Protection

-Income Protection provides financial support if you’re unable to work due to illness or injury for a specified length of time, and aims to help you, your family and others who depend on the money you earn.
-GitLab's policy with Unum will help us to ensure you receive a percentage of your income if you can’t work because of illness or injury.
-It also includes direct access to expert Vocational Rehabilitation Consultants who can support you while you’re off and ease your return to work.
+Income Protection provides financial support if you're unable to work due to illness or injury for a specified length of time, and aims to help you, your family and others who depend on the money you earn.
+GitLab's policy with Unum will help us to ensure you receive a percentage of your income if you can't work because of illness or injury.
+It also includes direct access to expert Vocational Rehabilitation Consultants who can support you while you're off and ease your return to work.
 See more details on the [Income Protection Policy](https://drive.google.com/file/d/1G-3vu-zO38OGAZNcZS9mc-DwCm9laOaC/view?usp=sharing).
 Please see the [Income Protection User Guide](https://drive.google.com/file/d/1GGLFrzJRUCD7OM41O4F7kNyCqkuBHsyt/view?usp=sharing)

-All team members (between age 16 and State Pension Age) are automatically enrolled in Income Protection of **66% of base salary up to the Free Cover Limit payable after you’ve been absent for 13 weeks** effective as of the date of hire.
+All team members (between age 16 and State Pension Age) are automatically enrolled in Income Protection of **66% of base salary up to the Free Cover Limit payable after you've been absent for 13 weeks** effective as of the date of hire.
 Employees with a base salary of £226,000 or higher will need to apply for a medical assessment to receive cover over the Free Cover Limit.
 Please reach out to Total Rewards if you are eligible and wish to apply for the additional cover.

 Please reach out to Total Rewards for information on how to use your Income Protection benefit with Unum.
 Payments are made exactly like your salary, and tax and National Insurance contributions are deducted in the usual way.
 If you are absent due to illness or injury on the day your cover or an increase in cover is due to begin, you may not be eligible until you return to active work in your usual role.